tapassahoo/ENT-simulations-for-linear-rotors/README.md

 		iv)  N = 16,g = [0.5+i*0.1 for i in range(11)] running
  		v)   N = 32,g = [0.5+i*0.1 for i in range(11)] running

-**For N = 32, jobs has been submitted for P = [4, 10, 20, 40] and P = 40 is running upto # of blocks 100000.**
+For N = 32, jobs has been submitted for P = [4, 10, 20, 40] and P = 40 is running upto # of blocks 100000.**

 For the case of iv), P=60 will take almost one/two weeks more.

 For the case of v), p=40 will take more time.

+- [x] Finish my changes
+- [ ] Push my commits to GitHub
+- [ ] Open a pull request

-** During analysis, I have used three types of preskip values - 5000, 10000, 15000 and decided to finalize at 10000 all over the results. **
+**During analysis, I have used three types of preskip values - 5000, 10000, 15000 and decided to finalize at 10000 all over the results.**